luiscruz/course_sustainableSE/2023/p2_hacking_sustainability/g6_GATorch.md

 Another plot GATorch generates is the energy consumption compared to the loss value.
 This could indicate to a developer that the model at a certain point does not gain as much performance, while continuously using energy.
-Lastly, for completeness GATorch displays an overall power consumption value.
+Lastly, for completeness, GATorch displays an overall power consumption value.

 Results